NicholasGillespie/js-ngbank/README.md

 ## Project

-Application allowing login, visualization of bank account movements, sort movements, transfer money, request a loan and close the account.
+Application allowing login, visualization of bank account movements, sort movements, transfer money to another account, request a loan, close the account and logout user using set & clearInterval.

 ## Layout